RSE-Sheffield/RSE-Sheffield.github.io/pages/training/com4521/index.md

 * [Profile Lecture Example Code](https://github.com/RSE-Sheffield/COMCUDA_labs/archive/Lab08_sln.zip)
 There is no lab sheet for this lab.
 Examine the source code and try changing the `STEP` macro to compile different iterations of the code to run through the profiler.

+*Please Note:* Currently in order to open the Visual Profiler on managed desktops you need to run the command `nvvp -vm "C:\Program Files\Java\jdk-1.8\jre\bin\java"` in a console window.

 --------------------

 ## Week 10